Blokh/cyolo_task/README.md

 P.S I partially took the BaseQueueWorkerService from a different project of mine.
+And why is PUT is the method to upload file and not post? overall weird task... lol

 I wasted around 1.5 over this change:
 I went pretty much insane, why with body: the content length was 0.